 In the revised standards, leaders have a stronger role in communicating the importance of HSE management and in directing and supporting persons who can contribute to its success.
 Some ways that Senior Management can demonstrate the new leadership requirements are through the setting of objectives that are compatible with the company’s strategic direction; creating processes and procedures that require staff to apply HSE criteria in procurement and allocating resources for improvement initiatives.
 Leaders may delegate responsibility for certain tasks but retain accountability for ensuring that the intended outcomes are reached.

 A knowledgeable and independent facilitator of senior managers and stakeholder groups can assist in to identify the social, environmental and sustainability risks and opportunities that have the highest priority for the business.
 This understanding is essential in system planning to drive performance improvement.
-Feel free to send an email to me (Suzy) at firstname.lastname@example.org to discuss how I can help.
+Feel free to call me, on 0418 862899 to discuss how I might help.